arvind-git04/Admin-Dashboard/README.md

 The aim of this experiment is to design and develop a responsive admin dashboard using modern web technologies.
 The dashboard layout is created using **CSS Grid**, which allows structured placement of the sidebar, header, and main content area in a clean and scalable manner.

-The user interface is built with **HTML5** for structure and **CSS3** for styling.
-CSS variables are used to define color schemes for both light and dark themes.
-A `data-theme` attribute is applied at the root level to switch between themes efficiently.
+The user interface is built using **HTML5** for page structure and **CSS3** for styling.
+CSS variables are defined to manage colors and themes efficiently.
+A `data-theme` attribute is applied at the root level to enable smooth switching between light and dark themes.

 Dynamic theme switching is implemented using **JavaScript**.
-A toggle button is provided in the dashboard header, enabling users to switch between light and dark modes.
-The selected theme is stored in the browser’s **localStorage**, ensuring that the preference is retained even after refreshing the page.
+A toggle button is provided in the dashboard header, allowing users to switch themes interactively.
+The selected theme is stored in the browser’s **localStorage**, ensuring persistence of user preference even after refreshing the page.

-Responsive design is handled using media queries, where the sidebar is hidden on smaller screens to enhance usability on mobile devices.
+Responsive design is achieved using media queries, where the sidebar automatically hides on smaller screen sizes to improve usability on mobile devices.

-This approach ensures a clean design, better user experience, and practical implementation of CSS Grid and dynamic theme handling.

 ---

+## 4. Learning Outcome

+After completing this experiment, the following learning outcomes were achieved:

+- Gained practical understanding of **CSS Grid layout** for building structured and responsive web interfaces.
+- Learned to use **CSS variables** for efficient theme management.
+- Implemented **dynamic theme switching** using JavaScript and DOM manipulation.
+- Understood the use of **localStorage** to preserve user preferences.
+- Improved skills in creating **responsive web designs** using media queries.
+- Developed confidence in integrating HTML, CSS, and JavaScript for real-world UI development.

+---

 ## Submission Note

-This README file represents the **written part of the last experiment** as required and is ready for submission.
+This README file represents the **details as per the format**, as mentioned in the  submission guidelines.